-Amidst racial tensions and peak paranoia at the height of the Cold War, America (not unlike it is today) was a nation divided but somewhere a counterculture emerges promoting peace, acceptance, and unity.
+Amidst racial tensions and peak paranoia at the height of the Cold War, America (not unlike it is today) was a nation divided but somewhere the psychedelic hippie movement emerges – a counterculture promoting peace, acceptance, and unity.
 Progressive in this regard, maybe the volatility of the social-political climate created a perfect storm for such a movement to exist.
-Maybe it was a shared youthful defiance that was further galvanized by the music of Hendrix, The Beatles, and The Grateful Dead or maybe just maybe it was the rambunctious consumption of marijuana.
+Maybe it was

 Following two unassuming underachievers, Harold (John Cho) and Kumar (Kal Penn) on their marijuana influenced quest for mythical burgers, the film found an audience by defining its leads not by their race but by their experience as two friends searching for a way to resolve their case of the munchies.
 In doing so, Harold & Kumar became a relatable story not just to Asian American audiences but to everyone.
 The simple concept of the premise under the haze of marijuana smoke broke traditional perceptions of Asian culture and it is perhaps under the same influence that audiences seemed willing to accept two progressively different leads.